 Some types of hearing aids/loss require custom earmolds.
 Due to a child's continuous growing of their ears, new molds are needed throughout childhood.

 Those who experience swimmer's ear could benefit from custom swim plugs.

 Headphones, custom plugs, and musician plugs can be beneficial in preserving your family's hearing (i.e. concerts, hobbies, work).

 Copyright © 2022 Davies Institute of Speech and Hearing - All Rights Reserved.

-"We provide early childhood education programs for children with hearing loss (18 months- 5 years), while also providing public access to speech therapy, occupational therapy, and audiological services to the Katy Texas area."
+"We provide early intervention programs for children with hearing loss and language delays (12 months- 5 years), while also providing public access to speech therapy, occupational therapy, and audiological services to the Katy, Texas area."